Are Cruise Ships Giving Your Family Grief?

 Intoxication was a massive factor for a woman suing a cruise line for allowing her to drink to the point where she got intoxicated and fell aboard.
 She even filed damages against the company for taking a considerable time to rescue her.

-If the ship does not get to the fellow passenger who has fallen overboard, the deadly sea gulps them down.
-At times, with lower seawater temperatures, hypothermia kicks in, while in warm waters, deadly sharks are in danger.
+The deadly sea gulps them down if the ship does not get to the fellow passenger who has fallen overboard.
+At times, with lower seawater temperatures, hypothermia kicks in, while deadly sharks are in danger in warm waters.

 Only 17% to 25% of the fallen passengers make it out alive and live to tell their tales.
 Having the right safety equipment and technology can set off an alarm and save the passengers before it’s too late, thus increasing the percentage of surviving passengers.